Accessibility and Diversity

 How to Ask for Accommodation

 You can ask for an accommodation at any point in the appeal process.
-It is best if you tell us about your accommodation needs as soon as possible so we can help you.
+Please tell us about your accommodation needs as soon as possible so we can help you more effectively.

-To ask for an accommodation, send us a description of what you need to fully participate in our proceedings.
-We will do our best to remove barriers and ensure access to our services for people who have needs related to a disability.
-If you need help making your request, please contact us.
+To ask for an accommodation, please send in an Accommodation Request Form.
+If you need help with the form or are unable to complete the form, please call us.
+We will do our best to remove barriers to ensure access to our services for people who have needs related to a disability.

 For general information about an accommodation and accessibility, you can contact: